indiana-university/rivet-react/src/components/Table/Table.md

 ### Striped Table

 The *stripes* `variant` to alternate light gray backgrounds on table rows for improved scannability.
+This can be used along with the `compact` and `cells` booleans.

 ```jsx
 <Table variant="stripes">